Jeffrey4899/PLAX_EF_Labels_202509/README.md

   - Correlated echocardiography studies and clinical notes within a 1-day window.
   - Extracted EF values from free-text notes using GPT-4.
   - Validated EF values using a trained A4C model, achieving a mean absolute error (MAE) of 6.64%.
-- **Purpose**: Serves as an independent test set for evaluating PLAX EF prediction models.
 ---

 ## 📑 File Format